 - Brown Rice

 If you’re looking for a vegan or plant-based protein powder make sure to pay extra attention to the amino acid profile.
-As we discussed earlier, a protein needs 9 of the essential amino acids to be a complete protein and aid in muscle growth or satiety (the feeling of being full).
-With the exception of soy, all plant-based protein sources are incomplete proteins.
+As we discussed earlier, a protein needs nine of the essential amino acids to be a complete protein and aid in muscle growth or satiety (the feeling of being full).
+Soy and (technically) pea and hemp are complete plant-based protein sources, whereas other popular options like rice protein are not.

 Does that mean plant-based and vegan protein powders don’t work?
 Not necessarily, since they may use complementary proteins—basically, a company will add rice protein and hemp protein since one may have the essential amino acids that the other lacks.